-We get at least 5 questions a month from readers about this either-or, and in honor of all of you we put together our 5 major differences between the 2 prominent types of consulting, and why – if you have a choice – we recommend strategy consulting as your top pick.
+We get at least 5 questions a month from readers about this either-or, and in honor of all of you we put together our 5 major differences between the 2 prominent types of consulting, and why work in strategy consulting – if you have a choice.

 First, a 101 on strategy consulting for you newbies to the site – having an insider view into the strategy and operations of a company requires that you quickly become an expert on day-to-day activities in light of the overall company vision.
 That’s a pretty big ship to steer, and with the CEO as your ultimate boss, more influence – plus the perks that come with it, like a bigger paycheck – are a part of the package.

 Financial advisory consultants address how a company spends cash, manages debt, and issues equity for specific internal projects, acquisitions, or other key growth plans.
 In light of what the leadership has already decided to do, how can the firm maneuver its assets (or raise capital) to make things happen?

 One note – we’re addressing here specifically financial advisory consultants who work for large companies – not personal financial advisors.
 Please don’t confuse these two – from the eyes of an MBB firm, they are nothing alike!

 We are also not talking about consultants like Oliver Wyman who have a strategy consulting practice that is focused on the financial services sector, or the financial services practice at a strategy consulting firm – those groups are much more like strategy consulting than financial advisory consulting, so we won’t be addressing those here (perhaps in an upcoming article).

 Beyond definition, there are many other factors that put strategy consulting and financial advisory consulting in different camps.
 As a member of the field, the differences will influence who you run with, what work you’re involved in day to day, and even where you can land a future career.